NREL/dgen/README.md

 - ```CREATE DATABASE``` will be printed when the database is created. ```\l``` will display the databases in your server.

+### B. Download data (agents and database):
-B. Download data here (https://app.box.com/s/9zx58ojj0hhwr3b59xhanvmzimp06bgt) and make sure to unzip any zipped files once downloaded.
+Download data here (https://app.box.com/s/9zx58ojj0hhwr3b59xhanvmzimp06bgt) and make sure to unzip any zipped files once downloaded.
 Note, only download one data file at a time to avoid Box's "download size exceeded" error.

 Next, run the following in the command line (replacing 'path_to_where_you_saved_database_file' below with the actual path where you saved your database file):